-Due to the ubiquitous nature of human herpesviruses HHV-6, traditional PCR tests may detect DNA from a latent viral infection rather than an active one.
-Coppe Laboratories perform specialized tests on cellular and non-cellular samples such as blood, bone marrow and CSF.
+Due to the ubiquitous nature of HHV-6, traditional PCR tests may detect DNA from a latent viral infection rather than an active one.
+Coppe Laboratories performs specialized tests on cellular and non-cellular samples such as blood, bone marrow and CSF.
 Our tests distinguish latent and active infections ensuring physicians have all the information needed for accurate diagnosis and treatment.

 Lyme Disease Confirmatory & Comprehensive Diagnostic Test

 At Coppe Laboratories, we use Lyme tests that exceed the current testing guidelines recommended by the Centers for Disease Control and Prevention (CDC).
 The CDC currently recommends a two-step process when testing for evidence of antibodies against the Lyme disease bacteria, Borrelia.
 We employ this two-step approach, using recombinant VlsE and OspC antigens to increase test sensitivity.
 Our Lyme Disease panel tests for multiple strains of Borrelia burgdorferi, the European species B. garinii, B. afzelii and detects B. miyamotoi.

 - both steps can be done using the same sample

 - testing is recommended 4-6 weeks after initial tick bite